-In my research for all things Grey Walter and his tortoises, I have uncovered 5 video clips available on the internet.
+In my research for all things Grey Walter and his tortoises, I have uncovered five (5) video clips available on the internet.

-Of the 5, I have downloaded 4 of them, the 5th has been allusive for some time, having not been able to re-locate it again after spending many hours trying.
-It is not so bad, as this video clip is of the IBM exhibition "A Computer Perspective" and is a walk-by of the static model.
+Of the five, I have downloaded four of them, the 5th has been allusive for some time, having not been able to re-locate it again after spending many hours trying.
+It is not so bad, as this video clip is a newsreel clip of the IBM exhibition "A Computer Perspective" and is a walk-by of the static model.
 I took a still image of it at the time, though.

-The other 4 I will try to re-locate on the web as I did not keep the link when I downloaded them sometime ago.
+The other four I will try to re-locate on the web as I did not keep the link when I downloaded them sometime ago.